bevyengine/bevy-website/content/learn/book/getting-started/resources/_index.md

     // check to see if the timer has finished. if it has, print our message if timer.0.finished {
         println!("hello {}!", name.0);
-        // reset the timer. it will start counting from 0 timer.0.reset();
     }
 }
 ```